-The startup goes by Karrot outside of Korea and has already expanded into the United Kingdom and will be looking to expand into more international markets in 2021.
-Their number of monthly active users currently stands at over 21 million which is about 40% of the South Korean population.
-While they have not yet been able to make a profit, they are incorporating the same growth at all cost strategy set up by Coupang.
+The startup goes by Karrot outside of Korea and has already expanded into the United Kingdom and will be looking to expand into more international markets in 2023.
+Their number of monthly active users currently stands at over 33 million.
+While they have not yet been able to make a profit, they are incorporating the same growth-at-all-cost strategy set up by Coupang.
 Coupang has shown that gaining users and showing growth ultimately leads to bigger funding rounds.
+In addition, in 2023, they will look to use big data to launch an advertising solution for marketing professionals.

 How Danggeun Market/Karrot Works